bgorbuntsov/MikroTik-RouterOS-Update-Ansible/README.md

 <h1>Warning!</h1>

-- I use ssh keys for authentication in example (and strictly recommend it).
+- I use ssh keys for authentication in example (and strictly recommend it)
 - Before using check the value of {{ version }} variable in group_vars/all.yml
 - The specific format of this value is needed.
-See example from repository.
+See example from repository

 <h1>How does it work?</h1>